conradwt/cassandra-example-using-ruby/README.md

 Cassandra Example Using Rails
 =============================

-The purpose of this repository is to provide a very simple example of configuring and using Cassandra database with the Rails web framework for development.
+The purpose of this step by step tutorial is to provide a very simple example of configuring and using Cassandra database engine with the Rails web framework for development.

 ## Requirements